vipul2802/o365hq.com/content/services/Post-Migration Support for Admin.md

 1. Customer team training
 2. Desktop software settings
-3. Any issues not directly related to Office 365
+3. Any issues not directly related to Microsoft 365

 ### Results

-Professional support in solving any issues you may have with your Office 365 services.
+Professional support in solving any issues you may have with your Microsoft 365 services.